 If the decedent didn’t have children or wasn’t married at the time of death, the lawsuit can typically be filed by other family members or the estate itself, through the Executor or Administrator.

-What types of damages are available in a wrongful death case?
+What damages are available in wrongful death cases?

 When a spouse, parent, or other family member is tragically killed, the decedent’s family is often left with piling expenses and little or no income to pay them.
 This is especially true when the decedent was the primary breadwinner, and his or her salary was used to pay the mortgage, care for the children, pay for schooling, and cover other living expenses.